RitaRez/Trabalho_Pratico_PDS2/README.md

 # Trabalho_Pratico_PDS2

-This project was made for a college discipline about software develpoment.
+This project was made for a college discipline about software development.

 ## Run and compile commands